yyjhao/yyjhao.github.com/_posts/2014-9-20-colorful-cowsay-in-your-terminal.md

 fortune | cowsay -f $(cowsay -l | tail -n +2 | tr ' ' '\n' | gshuf -n 1) | lolcat
 {% endhighlight %}

-Note that `/usr/local/share/cows` depends on your `cowsay`'s cowfiles, which you can find out by running `cowsay -l` in your terminal.

 This line basically pipes a random fortune to a random 'cow', then to `lolcat`, which adds colors.
 The slowest part is `lolcat` because it's ruby, but most of the time the delay is acceptable given the nice final effects.

 Hope this is useful =)